MasterQiao/MvnCleaner/README.md

 # mvncleaner
-Tool for cleaning corrupted, lastUpdated and remote.repositories files
+Tool for cleaning local maven repository files, such as corrupted jars, lastUpdated and remote.repositories files